UW-ESS-DS/MLGeo2023_ESS569_Burn_Severity_Drivers/README.md

 single .csv file.
 A metadata document is included in this repository and will help the reader to understand each variable used in this anlysis.
 The metadata document also includes maps of the study area. **The data used for this project cannot be openly distributed at this time** since
 Astrid’s manuscript has not been published yet.
 The data can be accessed *exclusively* for the purpose of this assignment by Jimmy Flowler, Marine Denolle, and Akshay Mehra.
-However, the notebook, metadata, and figures are publicly published on this GitHub repository and can be downloaded by anyone.
+However, the report notebook, metadata, presentation slides, and figures are publicly published on this GitHub repository and can be downloaded by anyone.

 ### Methods
 Check out the Burn_severity_notebook.ipynb!